In this article:

 By recording your time in LawVu, you can document the duration spent working on specific matters.

-To utilize the time entries feature, make sure you have the "Record time entries" permission enabled in your profile.
-If you don't have this permission, please reach out to one of the LawVu administrators in your organization to have it enabled.
+To utilize the time entries feature, ensure you have permission to enable "Record time entries" in your profile.
+If you don't have this permission, please get in touch with one of the LawVu administrators in your organization to have it enabled.

-To know more on how to add time entries to a matter, click here.
+To learn more about how to add time entries to a matter, click here.

 Invoices